-Criteria JORC Code explanation Commentary mineralised intervals may not be defined as "true widths".
+Criteria JORC Code explanation Commentary If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to The is widely spaced and the orientation of drilling and key mineralised structures is not considered to have introduced a sampling bias. have introduced a sampling bias, this should be assessed and reported if material.
+The Lynn Lake deposit are described as "pipe-like bodies" that can be influenced by controlling structures.
+Drilling for the reported program attempts to test areas adjacent to historical infrastructure and mining.
+Reported mineralised intervals may not be defined as "true widths".
 Where possible, information regarding true widths is provided.
 Sample security The measures taken to ensure sample security.
 Sample security on site is overseen by the senior geologist in charge of the drilling program.
 Individual samples are collected in plastic bags, before being bundled together into sealed in large PVC bags and sealed with security tags for transport to the laboratory via a recognised freight service.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 Industry standard duplicate sampling and submission of certified blank and standard samples have been undertaken.
 At this stage, no audits or reviews have been conducted.